sockeqwe/website-old/_posts/2015-08-18-dont-interrupt-user-flow.md

 }
 {% endhighlight %}

 So basically the animation runs from 0 to 90 for animating view out and from -90 to 0 for animating the view in.
-The wave alike execution of the flip animation is done by adding a start delay and increase the start delay for each cell.
+The wave alike execution of the flip animation is done by adding a start delay and increase that delay for each item.
 So all we have to do is to collect those items above the button that triggers the switch between both modes. `TipViewHolder` is the ViewHolder for the xml layout containing normalMode and tipMode child layouts.
 In the old days of `ListView` we would have done that simply by iterating over its children with `ListView.getChildAt(index)`, but `RecyclerView` internally handles its children different (with a LayoutManager).
-Hence, `RecyclerView.getChildAt(index)` doesn't return the views as the `ListView`does.
+Hence, `RecyclerView.getChildAt(index)` doesn't return the views in the expected order as the `ListView` does.
 When working with `RecyclerView` you have to work with `ViewHolder` as well. `ViewHolder` is not just a plain old class to hold references to the child views and reduces `findViewById()` operations, no, `ViewHolder` knows more about how its used internally used in the parent `RecyclerView`.
 So you can query the current adapter position of a ViewHolder with `ViewHolder.getAdapterPosition()`.
 We use that to get the adapter position of the button that starts the flip animation (have a look at the video shown above: there is a button to start the flip animation to switch between "normal mode" and "tip mode").
 In our app we know that all  games (`TipViewHolder`) are above the clicked button, so we just have to iterate from button position up in adapters dataset:
  {% highlight java %}
  public void onSwitchToTipModeClicked(ViewHolder buttonViewHolder){